truenas/middleware/docs/source/middleware/plugins/alert.rst

 ^^^^^^^^^^^^^^^

 One-shot alerts are the alerts created by external events.
-The main issue with such alerts is deleting them, so there are a few one-shot alert types, each offering different deletion strategy.
+The main issue with such alerts is deleting them, so there are a few one-shot alert types, each offering a different deletion strategy.

 Add `OneShotAlertClass` to your `AlertClass` superclass list to make it a one-shot alert.